Currency: GBP

 The Hamma Spoon and Petersen Shroud terminals are designed as direct replacements for the discontinued Navtec T-terminal.

-N.B Selden T terminals are a similar size and shape to the Hasselfors Flat Head design.
+N.B Selden T terminals are similar in size and shape to the Hasselfors Flat Head design.

 The picture below reveals the variation in thickness and head angle to the swage.